 Along with the use of platinum as jewellery, it has also been widely used in industrial areas.
-Some of its main uses are:
+So, what is Platinum used for?:

-- In catalytic converters which decrease the harmful carbons and oxide emissions in automobiles.
+- In catalytic converters which decrease the harmful carbon and oxide emissions in automobiles.

 - To manufacture silicone, plastics and to produce nitric acid, which in turn is used in fertiliser.